Fon5eca/Fon5eca/README.md

 # ¡Hola!
-Currently, I'm introducing myself in the Computer Science path.
-I'm an autodidact learner and I like learning new things every day.
+Currently, I'm embarking on my journey into the Computer Science magnificent field.
+I'm a self-taught developer and I like learning new things every day!
 ### Useful personal data
-	16 years old.
+- 16 years old.
-	High school student.
+- High school student.
-	Active between 6:00 pm and 10:30pm.
+- Active between 6:00 pm and 10:30pm.
-	I know Git and Python.
+- I'm learning algorithms, data structures and the basics of Python.
+My purpose is to become a fantastic artificial intelligence developer.
+- Developer environment: I use Fedora Workstation as my OS (Operative System) and GNOME as the desktop environment.

 ### Fun facts:
-	Favorite TV Show: Adventure Time.
+- Favorite TV Show: Adventure Time.
-	Favorite book: The city and its uncertain walls.
+- Favorite book: The city and its uncertain walls.
-	Favorite animals: Penguin and cheetah.
+- Favorite animals: Penguin and cheetah.
-	Favorite color: Yellow.
+- Favorite color: Yellow.

 <!--
 **Fon5eca/Fon5eca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.